For some parents, this may be the first time you have encountered curls.

 - Do not be tempted to roughly rub hair when towel drying.
 Tap and blot or dry.
 If possible, use our Scrunch or Curl towel to help with frizz and minimise any split ends.

-- Use a wide tooth comb or wet brush to comb through whilst wet.
+- Use our Curl Comb or wet brush to comb through whilst wet.

 - Brush from mid lengths to ends then root to tip.